Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

-These studies used a modular approach to first separate $h\to {jj}$ from all non-$h\to {jj}$ events, and then apply a flavor tag on the selected signal-rich sample.
-We refer to these two sets of cuts as \textit{preselection} and \textit{flavor cuts}, respectively, and refer to their combination as \textit{final event selection}.
-Adopting the same modular approach, we assume that the preselection cuts are orthogonal to the flavor cuts.
-The most effective preselection cuts, in the sense that they achieved the best rejection of non-$h\to jj$ background, were obtained in Ref.~\cite{Bai:2016}.
-This reference also provides the most detailed information on the composition of the events after the preselection cuts.
-Starting from this event composition, we use the \tagger{} selection efficiency for each event type to determine the composition of the sample after the final event selection.
+Refs.~\cite{Ono:2013sea, Bai:2016} used a modular approach, in which they first applied cuts to separate $h\to {jj}$ from all non-$h\to {jj}$ background events, and then applied a flavor tag on the selected signal-rich sample to select the desired final-state flavor.
+We refer to these two sets of cuts as \emph{preselection} and \emph{flavor cuts}, respectively, and adopt the same modular approach.
+In the following we take the backgrounds reported in Ref.~\cite{Ono:2013sea} and obtain the efficiency of the flavor cuts applied within the \tagger{} as follows.

-Table~\ref{tab:reducible-bkg-processes} lists the dominant non-$h\to jj$ background event types and their percentages after the preselection cuts in Ref.~\cite{Bai:2016}.
-The main background is $e^+e^-\to W^\pm W^{\mp}$, where one $W$ decays into $\tau\nu_\tau$, thus generating missing energy and mass, and the other $W$ decays hadronically, which we assume to fake the Higgs.
-The second-largest background arises from $ZZ + Z\gamma^\ast$ events, when one $Z$ decays invisibly and quarks from the other gauge boson fake the $h\to jj$ decay.
-The third important contribution to the background are Higgs events in which the Higgs undergoes a non-$jj$ decay.
-In Table~\ref{tab:reducible-bkg} we summarize the entries of Table~\ref{tab:reducible-bkg-processes} according to the hadronic part of the final state that fakes the Higgs candidate, irrespective of the intermediate state.